guettli/golang-and-vscode/README.md

 Floating windows (like detach terminal into a second window) is not possible.
 See [#10121](https://github.com/microsoft/vscode/issues/10121)
 Now my favorite setup (one display for the code, one display for the output of the tests) is not possible: https://stackoverflow.com/questions/75592496/show-output-of-test-on-second-monitor

+Unused variables are underlined with red color.
+This is confusing, since while you write code, it looks like there is an error.
+But there is no error, you just have not written the next line yet.
+I am happy that other agree see [#2285](https://github.com/golang/vscode-go/issues/2285).

 # Not solved yet

 Copy+Paste does not work in the git-diff view of deleted lines: https://github.com/microsoft/vscode/issues/8226